Skip to Content

 Take in a Paphos Sunset

-Set on the southwest coast of Cyprus, Paphos is the perfect place to catch a spectacular sunset.
-Colours range from pink and purple to orange, peach and pink.
+Forget Santorini – a prime location on the southwest coast of Cyprus makes Paphos the perfect place to catch a spectacular Mediterranean sunset.

-Sit on the beach and watch the sun go down or head to the harbour and find a nice spot by the water.
-Toast the end of the day with a tipple as the sun sets behind the fort.
+Sit on the beach or head to the harbour and watch as the sky is flooded in shades of pink, peach, orange and purple.
+Then toast the end of the day with a tipple as the sun sinks behind Paphos fort.

 Sunset, Paphos, Cyprus